Charles Warren (MP): Political career

 In parallel with his position as a judge of the Welsh judicature, Warren was a Member of Parliament, for Dorchester.
 An English judge could not sit in the House of Commons; but the situation for a Welsh judge was otherwise.
 This and other differences in the judicatures were under debate in parliament from the time he took up his post as Chief Justice of Chester, Warren defending the status quo.

 The political patron at Dorchester who brought Warren in as a candidate in 1819 was Cropley Ashley-Cooper, 6th Earl of Shaftesbury, known as a supporter of the Tory administration of Lord Liverpool.
 Warren was not opposed in the general election of 1820 caused by the death of George III.
 His reputation, as "ageing and discredited", had slumped, and there was some expectation that he would retire in 1824, when John Leslie Foster was waiting in the wings.
 He left it to the general election of 1826, however.

 Legacy

 Papers concerning the Chester Circuit went in 1847, after Warren's death, to the Public Record Office.
 Peter Stafford Carey and David Williams transferred the papers after Amelia Warren had also died.

 Family

-Warren married Amelia Sloper of Sundridge, Kent on 9 July 1813, at the house of Lady Jones in South Audley Street, London.
+Warren married Amelia, daughter of William Charles Sloper, and Amelia, née Shipley, of Sundridge, Kent on 9 July 1813, at the house of Lady Jones in South Audley Street, London.

 Cricket

-As a keen amateur cricketer, Warren was mainly associated with Middlesex teams.
-He played for the Gentlemen in the inaugural Gentlemen v Players match in 1806, and made 33 known appearances in first-class cricket matches from 1795 to 1826.
+As a keen amateur cricketer, Warren was mainly associated with Middlesex.
+He played for the Gentlemen in the inaugural Gentlemen v Players match in 1806, and made 33 known appearances in important matches from 1795 to 1826.

-Along with John Tanner, Warren was the last 18th century player to retire from first-class cricket, in his case at the age of 62.
+Along with John Tanner, Warren was the last 18th century player to retire from cricket, in his case at the age of 62.